openwms/spring-data-generic/README.md

 Putting the Spring Data interface (`MongoDocumentRepository` and `JpaDocumentRepository`) inside the implementing class of `Save` eliminates the need for additional class files for new entity classes.
 For each entity class we end up with just one custom repository implementation that inherits the Generic DAO functionality.
-Der

 ## Target Architecture